-After the Initial Configuration, you should be able to use a web browser to connect to the WebMux[TM].
-The web browser interface does all of the WebMux[TM] management.
-The following sections explain each of the easy to use management console screens.
+After the Initial Configuration, you should be able to use a web browser to connect to the WebMux.
+The web browser interface does all of the WebMux management.
+The following sections explain each of the easy ways to use the management console screens.